refresh-bio/SPLASH/README.md

 ## How does it work

 A key concept of NOMAD is the analysis of composition of pairs of substrings *anchor*&ndash;*target* across many samples.
-The substrings can be adjacent in reads of can be separated by a *gap*.
+The substrings can be adjacent in reads or can be separated by a *gap*.

 **TODO: HOW DETAILED WE WANT TO BE HERE??**